SVyatkin/ts-velociraptor-demo/README.md

 #         Velociraptor
 #### Time Series Device Simulator

 Velociraptor was created to simulate a scalable amount of devices that generate dynamic data using different interpolation methods to dynamicly create sensors in a device.
-You may simply create and start/stop all or individual device(s) using REST API.
+It allows you to create and start/stop all or individual device(s) using REST API.
 During a simulation you may change a device's profile to generate data.

 ## Installation and launch
  - clone repository